SeverityOne/bytecode-lib/README.md

 This library started out as a test project, in order to read and understand the contents of Java class files — without having to rely on other people's work.
-As time passed, it became obvious that the functionality meritted its own library, and this is it.
+As time passed, it became obvious that the functionality merited its own library, and this is it.

 What differentiates this library from others —apart from the fact that writing